Also available in العربية

 Michael Singh is managing director of The Washington Institute and a former senior director for Middle East affairs at the National Security Council.

-At the White House, Mr. Singh was responsible for devising and coordinating U.S. national security policy on issues including Iran’s nuclear ambitions, the Israeli-Palestinian conflict, and energy and security cooperation in the broader Middle East.
-He served in the NSC for three years as senior director for Middle East affairs and as director for Iran and for Lebanon, Syria, Egypt, and North Africa.
+During his tenure at the White House from 2005 to 2008, Mr. Singh was responsible for devising and coordinating U.S. national security policy toward the region stretching from Morocco to Iran, with a particular emphasis on Iran’s nuclear and regional activities, the Israeli-Palestinian conflict, Syria, and security cooperation in the broader Middle East.
 Previously, Mr. Singh served as special assistant to secretaries of state Condoleezza Rice and Colin Powell and at the U.S. embassy in Tel Aviv.

 As the Institute's managing director, Mr. Singh conducts policy research and participates in the public debate over the direction and content of U.S. Middle East policy.
 In addition, he works closely with Institute executive director Robert Satloff to strengthen the Institute's policy impact, develop new initiatives, and oversee its broader work.